 Hyatt Card members get automatic Discoverist status in the World of Hyatt hotel loyalty program.

 When you sign up for the Hyatt Card, you’ll also sign up for World of Hyatt and any points you rack up on your card will automatically be transferred to your WoH account every month.

 Most hotel rewards programs also have membership tiers that reward people who stay at their hotels or who have a hotel-linked credit card.

 The main benefits of Platinum status are:

 - 15% bonus when booking rooms with your points

 - Expedited check-in

 - 2 p.m. check-out

 - Complimentary upgrades to rooms on higher floors and with better views

-Fees and Penalties for Chase’s Hyatt Credit Card
+Rates and Fees of The Hyatt Credit Card

 Every credit card you check out has its set of fees and penalties you’ll pay, as well as something called an annual percentage rate, or APR.
 The APR is a percentage the credit card charges you when you don’t pay your balance off in full every month.